-The continuous flow dryer is a system in which the drying process of the grain proceeds uninterrupted, in fact, the green product is introduced from one end of the dryer and comes out dried and cooled at another end.
+In the family of grain dryers, the continuous flow dryer is a system in which the drying process of the grain proceeds uninterrupted.
+In fact, the green product is introduced from one end of the dryer and comes out dried and cooled at another end.

 The possibility of continuous drying makes the product more popular in drying plants as it fully satisfies the need for production that is active around the clock.
 In addition, the high efficiency and low consumption are integrated with technologies designed to recover the heat and energy required by the product to be treated, both in terms of heat supplied by the same and in volumes of hot air that it requires for drying.

 On the market, there are both horizontal continuous grain dryers and vertical continuous dryers.

 Depending on how the grain moves inside the dryer, continuous dryers are divided into tower dryers, in which the grain descends vertically thanks to gravity; and belt dryers, in which the grain is arranged horizontally and mechanically stirred and pushed towards the discharge.

 Vertical dryers can be tower dryers or cross-flow dryers:

 - Tower dryers: they use gravity alone without diverting the flow of the grain: this is crossed by a flow of hot air which, passing through the grain, will transport the humidity to the outside.